[Yamagata Prefecture] Walking through Tokamachi and Nanokamachi in Yamagata City, where the scent of the Edo period remains

 - URL: Omiya Maruta Nakamura

-Noshiume Honpo Satoya is a long-established Japanese and Western confectionery store founded in 1821.
-The origin of Yamagata's famous confectionery, ``Noshi-ume,'' which is said to have been used as a medicine during the Edo period, is manufactured using traditional methods.
-Noshiume is sold as a famous confectionery in famous plum producing areas such as Mito (Ibaraki Prefecture), but it is said that it was introduced from Yamagata.
-The Tokamachi main store building was built in the early Showa period.
+Noshiume is sold as a specialty confection in famous plum producing areas such as Mito (Ibaraki Prefecture), but it is said to have been introduced from Yamagata.
+The Tokamachi main store building was constructed in the early Showa period

-- Facility name: Noshiume Honpo Satoya (main store)
+- Facility name: Noshiume Honpo Satoya (Main store)

-- Location: 3-10-36 Tokamachi, Yamagata City, Yamagata Prefecture
+- Address: 3-10-36 Tokamachi, Yamagata City, Yamagata Prefecture

 - Phone number: 023-622-3108